-Ghana President Nana Akufo-Addo addressed 72nd UN General Assembly

 “Ghana supports the process of UN reforms, especially of the UN Security Council… The time is long overdue to correct the longstanding injustice that the current structure and composition of the UN Security Council represents for the nations of Africa”, he declared.

-He added that "I say nothing new when I draw attention to the urgent need to reform this organisation.
+"I say nothing new when I draw attention to the urgent need to reform this organisation.
 It has been talked about and scheduled for a long time but somehow, we have never found the courage and the will to reform the United Nations [but] ...we dare not let future generations down, the time for reform is now".

 Touching on his tenure as Ghana president, he touted the launch of the Free Senior High School policy saying it "has already led to an increase of over 90, 000 students who would have dropped out otherwise".